 Monday through Friday

 7:30 a.m. to 4:00 p.m.

 Closed for Lunch

-The Chronic Pain Population Management program is a special Kaiser Permanente program which involves segmenting Health Plan members with chronic pain into three groups with different care needs and objectives.
+The Pain Medicine Clinic is a special Kaiser Permanente program which involves segmenting Health Plan members with chronic pain into three groups with different care needs and objectives.
 Each group’s needs correspond with three levels of care.
 As patients’ conditions change, improve or deteriorate, they may move between levels.
-A Chronic Pain team will determine treatment based on the level of impairment.
+A Pain Management team will determine treatment based on the level of impairment.
 The goal at each level is to implement proactive, planned interventions to maximize health and patient satisfaction, and increase appropriate utilization.

 What are the services offered for each level of care?

 Prevention and self-care provide the foundation for all levels of care.
 These include use of the Healthwise Handbook, Healthphone, KP Online, and the printed Preventive Health Prompt to help members stay up-to-date on their prevention screenings and immunizations and promote healthy lifestyles.